yoannmoinet/nipplejs/README.md

         radian: 1.5707963268,   // angle in radian
         degree: 90
     },
-    instance: Nipple            // the nipple instance that triggered the event }
+    instance: Thumb            // the thumb instance that triggered the event }
 ```